binerogroup/documentation/networking/client-vpn/networks.rst

 - Scroll down to the "Tunnel settings" section.

-- Change the value in the field "IPv4 Local network(s)" to also include your additional network(s) in :doc:`CIDR notation <../router/private-subnet/subnet-format>`.
+- Change the value in the field "IPv4 Local network(s)" to also include your additional network(s) in :doc:`CIDR notation <../subnet/subnet-format>`.
 The networks are delimited by a comma.
-Your initial private subnet should be in this field already.
+Your initial subnet should be in this field already.

 - Press "Save" at the bottom.

-- When users login again, they can reach the additional private subnet(s) assuming its correctly :doc:`routed <../router/routing-between-networks>` in the cloud.
+- When users login again, they can reach the additional subnet(s) assuming its correctly :doc:`routed <../router/routing-between-networks>` in the cloud.

 .. important::